syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/ColumnTypes.md

 ---
 layout: post
-title: Column types | Syncfusion
+title: Column types in WinForms DataGrid control | Syncfusion
-description: This section explains about the column types in SfDataGrid.
+description: Learn about different column types support (Text, Numeric, DateTime, ComboBox and so on) in Syncfusion WinForms DataGrid (SfDataGrid) control and more details.
 platform: windowsforms
 control: SfDataGrid
 documentation: ug
 ---

-# Column Types
+# Column types in WinForms DataGrid (SfDataGrid)
 SfDataGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.
 <table>
 <tr>